 Because assignment agreements are necessary to comply with federal patent regulations, it is important that an institution ensure that all appropriate personnel have executed the agreement.

-No, assignment agreements are not necessary to comply with federal patent regulations.
+No, assignment agreements are not necessary to comply with federal patent regulations [except now, after the NIST revisions in May 2018, NIST does require assignments–but for inventions that the contractor already owns–fathom that.
+The best I can make of it is that contractors holding equitable title must require inventors to assign legal title].
 Requiring a written agreement to protect the government’s interest is necessary to comply with the standard patent rights clause–a federal contracting matter, not a federal regulation matter.
 The agreement that all appropriate personnel must execute is one that protects the federal government’s interest directly, not one that forces all federally supported inventions into the clammy hands of bureaucrats.
 Or, to use Phil Knight’s term in Shoe Dog, bureau-krakkens.

 Many institutions require that the assignment be made at the time of employment, perhaps at the same time a faculty or staff member signs up for benefits.
 Acquiring student signatures is often more difficult, and many institutions transfer the responsibility for student assignment agreements to the student’s department.